ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 The percent sign denotes the operation of finding the remainder in Bash.
 Some languages use the same symbol for the [**modulo operation**](https://en.wikipedia.org/wiki/Modulo_operation).
 These two operations [are not the same](https://rob.conery.io/2018/08/21/mod-and-remainder-are-not-the-same).
 They give the same results only when the signs of the dividend and the divisor match.

-For example, let's calculate the remainder and modulo when dividing 19 by 12 and -19 by -12.
-We get these results:
+Here is an example of calculating the division remainder and modulo when dividing 19 by 12 and -19 by -12.
+You will get these results:
 {line-numbers: false}
 ```
 19 % 12 = 19 - 12 * 1 = 7